Sorbet: Preparation

 Like granitas and other ices, sorbet can be made without an ice cream maker.
 Alcohol, honey or corn syrup can be added to lower the freezing point and make softer sorbets.

 Sorbet is usually made with fresh fruit and simple syrup, but other types of preparations exist.
 Tart sorbets are served as palate cleansers between savory courses of a meal.
-Mulled wine sorbet can be made with red wine, orange, lemons, mulling spices, ruby port, and egg whites.
+Mulled wine sorbet can be made with red wine, oranges, lemons, mulling spices, ruby port, and egg whites.
 Muscat sorbet is made with dessert wine, lemon juice, and egg whites.
 Coconut sorbets are shaved ice and a combination of coconut water, coconut milk, coconut cream, coconut flakes and muscovado.

 Givré (French for "frosted") is the term for a sorbet served in a frozen coconut shell or hollowed-out fruit, such as a lemon.
 Agraz is a type of sorbet with an acidic flavor attributed by Larousse Gastronomique to the Maghreb region of North Africa.
 It is made from almonds, verjuice, and sugar.